-The proposed medical marijuana cultivation and processing operations are not expected to involve the routine transport, use or disposal of hazardous materials in quantities or conditions that would pose a hazard to public health and safety or the environment.
-Gas service will not be immediately available to the Project site.
-As a result, it is necessary for the Project to install ten (10) on-site liquid propane tanks.
+Gas service will not be immediately available to the Project site and as a result the project will install on-site liquid propane tanks.
 The propane tanks are expected to be installed and operated with the proper facilities and containment, as required by the industry standards.
 Construction and installation of the liquid propane tanks will conform to the latest edition of the American Society of Mechanical Engineers (ASME) Code for Pressure Vessels (Section VIII Division 1), and the California Code of Regulations Title 8, Chapter 4 (Department of Industrial Relations), Subchapter 1 (Division of Industrial Safety).
 The proposed tank facilities will also be required to comply with the National Fire Protection Association Fuel Gas Codes and with the local fire protection regulations.
 These regulations are applicable to all aspects of the facilities, including the tank's structural integrity, supporting equipment and safety mechanisms.
 NFPA requires the installation of control safety devices both on containers and in transfer piping to minimize the accidental release of either fuel.
 The transport of liquid propane to the Project site will be regulated under the U.S. Department of Transportation, which establishes mandatory safety procedures for the transport of these materials.

 Consistent with the local codes regulating light industrial districts and medical marijuana facilities, all proposed cultivation operations would only be conducted in the interior of enclosed structures, facilities and buildings.
-All cultivation and processing operations and all marijuana plants at any stage of growth shall not be visible from the exterior of any structure, facility or building containing the cultivation and processing of medical marijuana.
+All cultivation operations and all marijuana plants at any stage of growth shall not be visible from the exterior of any structure, facility or building containing the cultivation of medical marijuana.
+The proposed medical marijuana cultivation operations are not expected to involve the routine transport, use or disposal of hazardous materials in quantities or conditions that would pose a hazard to public health and safety or the environment.
 Less than significant impacts related to the routine transport, use or disposal of hazardous materials are expected.

-b) Create a significant hazard to the put olic or

-the environment through reasonably

-foreseeable upset and accident cond litions

-involving the release of hazardous m aterials

-into the environment? $\boxtimes$
+b) Create a significant hazard to the pub lic or the environment through reasonably foreseeable upset and accident condition tions involving the release of hazardous ma aterials into the environment? \boxtimes

 The Project site is located within a light industrial land use sector of the City that is separated from residential or other densely populated land uses.
 As previously discussed, the Project is not expected to handle any significant quantities of hazardous materials.
-The management of propane gas or diesel fuel as a utility service will occur in accordance with the National Fire Protection Association, Fuel Gas Codes and with the fire protection regulations.
 Any other use of potentially hazardous substances, is expected to occur in small quantities and managed on-site with the proper containment and facilities, as required by the industry standards.

-Cultivation and processing activities would involve plant treatment with organic fertilizers, insecticides, acaricides, fungicides, and other crop protection agents.
-These substances would be stored and applied according to the manufacturer's instructions to reduce the potential for incidental release or reactions.
+Cultivation activities would involve plant treatment with organic fertilizers, insecticides, acaricides, fungicides, and other crop protection agents.
 The application and management methods of fertilizers and crop protection agents would be required to comply with all manufacturer-specific instructions, precautionary requirements, and accidental release measures.
 In most cases, it would be a violation of Federal law to apply these products in a manner that is inconsistent with the instructions provided in each corresponding product labeling.
-The most common restrictions prohibit the products from being applied directly to water or areas where surface waters are present.
-Cleaning of equipment shall not result in water contamination.
-The products shall not be applied either in a way that come in contact with workers or other persons, directly or through drift.
-Only protected handlers may be present in the area during application.
-The application and management methods are also subject to requirements pertaining to training, decontamination, notification, and emergency assistance.
-Any wastes resulting from the use of these products may only be disposed in a landfill approved for pesticide or hazardous material disposal, or in accordance with the applicable federal, state or local procedures.